JohnCoene/javascript-for-r/_book/3-20-htmlwidgets-intro.md

 The plotly [@R-plotly] R package is probably one of the first and the most popular widget built thus far; it has been downloaded from CRAN 4.9 million times at the time of writing this.

 Plotly.js is a substantial library that provides over 40 chart types, including 3D charts, statistical graphs, and maps, all of which are available from the R interface.
-There is so much depth to plotly that there is an entire [book](https://plotly-r.com/) on the topic.
+There is so much depth to plotly that there is an entire [book](https://plotly-r.com/) on the topic: *Interactive web-based data visualization with R, plotly, and shiny.*

+The very short snippet of code below creates Figure \@ref(fig:plotly-scatter-diagram), an interactive scatter plot.

 ```r